veso266/SDRSharp.XDR/README.md

 It doesn't do much yet
 but things that work are:
   * Signal Meter
+  * RDS (almost as PS Correction doesn't work and RDS LED is always lid as there is no isRDSDeceted bool in SDR# yet)
   * Filter Bandwith
   * Tunning
   * Modulation select (AM/FM)